Soft-Decoding Reverse Reconciliation in Discrete-Modulation CV-QKD: Acknowledgement

-and being the distributions above equal, $H(\Xhat|X, N)$ does not change when we replace $N^{[b^{(F)}]}$ for $N^{[b]}$ in \eqref{eq:cond-entropy}.
+and the distributions above being equal, $H(\Xhat|X, N)$ does not change when we replace $N^{[b^{(F)}]}$ by $N^{[b]}$ in \eqref{eq:cond-entropy}.
 Moreover, $H(\Xhat)$ in \eqref{eq:mi-expanded} does not depend on the configuration.
 So the mutual information of RRS that employs either of them does not change, i.e.,